 A Cambro, manufactured by Cambro Manufacturing, is an insulated box essential for maintaining the food’s safe temperature for a long time.

-It is a vital tool for keeping brisket or lamb meat warm as they need at least an hour to rest before serving.
-You can use a Faux Cambro to keep your food either hot or cold.
+It is a vital tool for keeping any kind of meat warm as they need at least an hour to rest before serving.
+You can use a Cambro to keep your food either hot or cold.

 For professionals, it is a must-have tool.
 It comes in handy when you have to drive a long distance for a trip.
 If you are cooking in your backyard, you do not need to buy a professional Cambro.